If you’ve been reading up on spirituality and spiritual enlightenment, you might be wondering, “How can I become spiritually enlightened?”

 In other words, if you’re under stress, you need more meditation!
 And actually, meditation has many scientifically proven benefits to our health, including lower stress and anxiety, improves sleep, fights addictions, and can even lower blood pressure.

-4. Adapt your thoughts, feelings, and behaviors
+5. Adapt your behaviors

 Once you’ve practiced meditation and mindfulness, and learned all about the qualities that a spiritually enlightened person possesses, then you can start putting it all together to make some changes in your life.